Jovana114/ISA/README.md

 ```shell
 oc new-app codecentric/springboot-maven3-centos~https://github.com/codecentric/springboot-sample-app
 ```

-This will create:

-* An ImageStream called "springboot-maven3-centos"
-* An ImageStream called "springboot-sample-app"
-* A BuildConfig called "springboot-sample-app"
-* DeploymentConfig called "springboot-sample-app"
-* Service called "springboot-sample-app"

 If you want to access the app from outside your OpenShift installation, you have to expose the springboot-sample-app service: